 Last but not least, the station is surrounded by numerous shops and hotels.
 Staying here could be convenient for short visits.
 Just drop off your luggage and you’re ready to explore the city.

 Luggage Tip: Be aware that Guangzhou has implemented airport-style baggage screening at many metro stations.
 They are fast moving but would be awkward if you have multiple bags.

 The KTT Service and Travel Classes

 There could be some confusion regarding the name of this service.
 Often, it is also referred to as the KTT service.
 On the MTR website, it’s called the MTR Intercity Through Train.

-If you would refer to the MTR webpage on travel class differences, “KTT” services are those operated by Hong Kong’s MTR Corporation.
-They use a different double-deck train.
-Unlike the Guangzhou Railway operated trains, they also provide not one but two travel classes.
+If you refer to the MTR webpage on travel class differences, “KTT” services are those operated by Hong Kong’s MTR Corporation.
+They use double-deck trains.
+Unlike the Guangzhou Railway operated ones, they also provide not one but two travel classes.
 As of late 2017, there are three KTT services each day either way of the route.

 Various online reviews have highlighted that the Intercity Through Train service tends to be late.
 Unfortunately, this was the case for me whether to or from Guangzhou.
 Both rides started and ended 10 – 15 minutes late.
 As I was on holiday, this didn’t matter to me.
 However, if you have important timings to keep to, you probably should factor this into consideration.

 The journey back to Hong Kong is pretty much the same as the journey from, but in reverse.
 The only thing to note is where to find the correct waiting area at Guangzhou East Railway Station.

 Pros and Cons of Taking the Guangzhou–Kowloon Intercity Through Train